Kodiak

 The following steps will set your test-app up with little effort:

-- Copy the private key that you generated on github for the app to your repository root and name it
+• Copy the private key that you generated on github for the app to your repository root and name it kodiaktest.private-key.pem,

-in the repository doing integration tests with WIP code is as easy as running these commands from the root of the repository:docker-compose build docker-compose up
+• By using the docker-compose.yml file in conjunction with the Dockerfile in the repository doing integration tests with WIP code is as easy as running these commands from the root of the repository:

 ngrok http 3000